Nylon Beat: History

-The band was formed in 1995 as a result of the TV show "Kiitorata" ('runway' in English).
+The band was formed in 1995 as a result of the TV show Kiitorata ("runway" in English).
 At that time, both girls were only 18 years old.
 They started with backup tracks and dancers.
 Later their music matured somewhat and finally they performed fully live with a band of professional musicians.
 Most of the music was written by Risto Asikainen and Ilkka Vainio and produced by Asikainen.

 The duo received eight gold and seven platinum records and the Band of the Year 1999 Emma award during their active career (1995–2003).

-Other artists have covered Nylon Beat songs, most notably popular South Korean k-pop girl groups S.E.S. and Aespa, whose 1998 and 2021 version respectively called "Dreams Come True" retains an almost intact beat and melody of the original "Rakastuin mä looseriin" ("Like a Fool") song from 1996.
+Other artists have covered Nylon Beat songs, most notably the South Korean K-pop girl groups S.E.S. and Aespa, whose 1998 and 2021 versions respectively called "Dreams Come True" retains an almost intact beat and melody of the original "Rakastuin mä looseriin" ("Like a Fool") song from 1996.

-Although the duo nominally had already given their final concert on New Year's Eve 2003, they reformed again to perform as an opening act during two Toto gigs.
-The first tune on August 17, 2007 in Oulu, and the second on August 18, 2007 in Tampere.
+Although the duo nominally had already given their final concert on New Year's Eve 2003, they reformed again to perform as an opening act during two Toto gigs; the first on August 17, 2007 in Oulu, and the second on August 18, 2007 in Tampere.